microsoft/SynapseML/website/versioned_docs/version-0.10.1/features/lightgbm/about.md

 ```

 LightGBM has far more parameters than SynapseML exposes.
 For cases where you
-need to set some parameters that SyanpseML does not expose a setter for, use
+need to set some parameters that SynapseML doesn't expose a setter for, use
 passThroughArgs.
-This is just a free string that you can use to add extra parameters
+This argument is just a free string that you can use to add extra parameters
 to the command SynapseML sends to configure LightGBM.

 In python: